Specialized Programs with a Singular Focus

 Individualized Learning Programs - The Switzer School

-Students engage in our programs using individualized, evidence and research-based curriculum (modeled after Torrance Unified School District), along with STEAM (science, technology, engineering, arts, and mathematics) programming in an interactive “Design Thinking” environment to encourage real-world learning in grades 5-12.
-We offer both traditional (diploma track) and non-traditional (certificate track) educational programs.
+Students engage in our programs using individualized, evidence and research-based curriculum, along with STEAM (science, technology, engineering, arts, and mathematics) programming in an interactive environment to encourage real-world learning in grades K-12.

 Integrated Clinical Services

 Speech and language therapy, ABA-based intervention therapy, behavioral health counseling (individual and group), and therapeutic art programs are utilized in coordination with each student’s Individualized Education Plan (IEP).
-Through collaborative partnerships, we provide additional assistance via reading specialists, psychological assessments, career planning services, and transition services for post-graduation young adults (ages 18-22).
+Through collaborative partnerships, we provide additional assistance via reading specialists, psychological assessments, and career planning services.

 Enrichment Programming